FCS-analysis/PyCorrFit/pyinstaller-howto/README.md

 - Clone this repository with git
 - Run the executable `win7_32bit_bundle_script.bat`

+If everything goes well, there will be a `dist` directory that contains the frozen PyCorrFit and, additionally, there will be a `win7_innosetup.iss` for building the installer with [Inno Setup](http://www.jrsoftware.org).

 ### Windows XP
 Install Python and all packages required for PyCorrFit.
 Anaconda might work as well but is not tested.
 Install "pywin32" from (http://sourceforge.net/projects/pywin32/files/pywin32/).
 Known Problems are: